-Study Name: Targeting Beta Cell Dysfunction in Longstanding T1D
+Study Name: Targeting Beta Cell Dysfunction with Verapamil in Longstanding T1D

 Principal Investigator: Carla Greenbaum, MD

-We are recruiting Seattle-area adults for this JDRF-funded study to test whether two drugs, liraglutide and golimumab, can temporarily “wake-up” beta-cells in type 1 diabetes patients with longstanding diabetes.
+We are recruiting Seattle-area adults for this JDRF-funded study to test whether the study drug verapamil can temporarily “wake-up” beta-cells in type 1 diabetes patients with longstanding diabetes.